-6. SOILS.
+6. Soils.
 Spring term.
 Credit three hours.
 Prerequisite, Biochemistry 2 or its equivalent.
 Primarily for freshmen in the two-year course.
 Four-year students admitted only with permission of instructor.
 Lectures, T Th 9.
 Caldwell 100.
 Discussion-laboratory, M T W Th or F 2-4:30.
 Warren 37.
-Associate Professor LATHWELL.
+Associate Professor Lathwell.

 A course dealing with the composition, properties, and plant relations of soils, with particular reference to the practical use of lime, fertilizers, and other means of maintaining soil fertility and of controlling soil erosion.

-90. UNDERGRADUATE AGRONOMY SEMINAR.
+90. Undergraduate Agronomy Seminar.
 Fall and spring terms.
 Credit one hour for each term.
-Prerequisite, junior standing in the College of Agriculture.
+Prerequisites, Courses 1 and 11 or the equivalent.
 Th 12.
 Criticism by appointment.
 Caldwell 143.
-Assistant Professor NIELSEN.
+Associate Professor Nielsen.

-Each student is expected to give a talk on an article from the recent scientific literature in Agronomy.
+Each student is expected to give a talk on an article from the recent scientific literature in agronomy.
 Additional outside reading will be required.

-101. SOIL CLASSIFICATION AND SURVEY.
+101. Soil Classification and Survey.
 Spring term.
 Credit three hours.
-Prerequisite, course 1 or 6 or the equivalent.
+Prerequisite, Course 1 or 6 or the equivalent.
 Lectures, T Th 10.
 Caldwell 100.
-Laboratory, M or T 2-4:30.
+Laboratory, M or F 2-4:30.
 Caldwell 143.
 Field work replaces the laboratory as soon as weather permits; time to be arranged.
-Professor CLINE.
+Professor Cline.
 Soil formation, classification, and geography.

 Field work consists of practice in soil surveying.

-103. ORGANIC SOILS.
+103. Organic Soils.
 Fall term.
 Credit two hours.
 Given in alternate years.
-Prerequisite, course 1.
+Prerequisite, Course 1.
 Lectures, T Th 9.
 Warren 160.
 Professor Dawson.